-WAYFINDING PROGRAM- In the second quarter, LMDC continued working with the Chinatown Partnership and theNew York City Department of Transportation (NYC DOT)and to develop a system of wayfinding signs.
-On June 27th, NYCDOT issued a Request for Proposals (RFP) to bring a comprehensive pedestrian information system to sidewalks in key New York neighborhoods.
-The initiative is a critical first step in making New York City&rsquos world-class streets easier to navigate and even more accessible for New Yorkers and visitors alike, and the first in a series of steps to improve mobility whether you&rsquore on foot, on a bike, in a car or taking mass transit.
-A coordinated pedestrian information network, known as &Idquowayfinding,&rdquo will help pedestrians crack the code for traveling to, from and around the city&rsquos neighborhoods, business districts, transit stops and landmarks on foot.
+SHORT-TERM PROJECTSANDLONG-TERMPLANNING.
+In the fourth quarter, LMDC continued working with the Chinatown Partnership and theNew York City Department of Transportation (NYC DOT) to develop a system of wayfinding signs.
+A coordinated pedestrian information network will help pedestrians travel to, from and around the city&rsquos neighborhoods, business districts, transit stops and landmarks on foot.
 By providing clear, readable signs, pedestrians will be able to better orient themselves to determine how long it takes to walk to key locations.
-The RFP calls for a system and its elements to be designed and implemented in four New York City districts including Chinatown.